Calysto/calysto_hy/README.md

 python3 -m calysto_hy install --user
 ```

-Or into a virtualenv, when it was already activate:
+Or into a virtualenv, when it is already activated:

 ```shell
 pip3 install git+https://github.com/Calysto/calysto_hy.git